Great Seto Bridge

 Facts & Figures

-The Great Seto Bridge is connecting the main island Honshu with Shikoku (the smallest of the four main islands).
-With 13.1 kilometre the double deck bridge is the longest in the world.
+The Great Seto Bridge connects the main island of Honshu with Shikoku (the smallest of the four main islands).
+With 13.1 kilometres the double-deck bridge is the longest in the world.
 It is spanning 5 islands (Hitsuishi-jima Island, Iwaguro-jima Island, Wasa-jima Island, Yo-shima Island and Mitsugo-jima Island).
 Enjoy a bicycle ride along the Shimanami Kaido and cross the Seto Inland Sea via this bridge.
 It is my must-do recommendation.

 History